yanbingtao/tp/docs/team/zhangyi.md

 ## Project: tCheck

 tCheck is a desktop application used by bubble tea store managers for keeping inventories and keep information of his/her employees.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.
+Currently, tCheck is at an early stage of development.

+* **Done so far**:
+Documentation updates.
+  * Update User Guide.
+  * Update Developer Guide.
+  * Update AboutUs Page.

 Given below are my contributions to the project.

 * **New Feature**:
 Coming soon